 In this class, we will use Excel functions, experiment with the iNZight statistical package built on top of the R programming language, as well as do some R coding to demonstrate big data techniques.
 Topics include Bayesian Classifiers, K-nearest neighbors classifiers, multiple regression, Network problems using Gephi and R, and forecasting using Holt-Winters smoothing.

-This course offers an introduction to the practices of reading and writing for general university studies.
-Students will develop academic writing and analytical skills through critical reading, group discussion and various writing assignments.
+Written and Oral Communication provides an introduction to the practices of reading and writing for general university studies.
+Students will develop academic writing and analytical skills through critical reading, group discussion and varied writing assignments.
 Strong emphasis will be placed on revising, with weekly workshops to clarify assignments and expectations and/or receive recommendations and feedback on works in progress.

 The course is designed to provide the student with broad fundamentals of research methods.
 To this end, students will be introduced to quantitative, qualitative and mixed-methods approaches for conducting research.
 Students will be guided through the various stages of conducting research; i.e. writing research proposals, where they will identify problems to study; collecting information by conducting appropriate literature review; collecting appropriate primary and/or secondary data; analyzis, lectures, in-class assignments, critiquing published articles, homework assignments and quizzes.
 At the end of the course, students will be required to present written proposals suitable for a mixed-method approach and write an end-of-semester examination.
 The course is hands-on, using R as the main software.